 Over the years, I have been lucky enough to be involved in mediations on almost every aspect of conflict imaginable, both large and small.
 I have seen mediation’s power to empower and to change people’s lives for the better by bringing closure to long-standing conflicts, by creating a space for apology and forgiveness, for righting wrongs, and letting go of old grievances.

-I’ve been mediating since 1985, and mediation continues to be a main focus of my work.
-I currently work closely with university academic leadership in conflict analysis and assessment, strategizing ways through deep-seated or complex conflict situations.
-This work can include various ways of reporting out; facilitating leadership sessions or faculty meetings/retreats; intervening directly with parties as a mediator; private coaching of individuals to improve their “conflict fluency”; working with university colleagues in tough situations; and other forms of conflict engagement.
+Though no longer mediating, I continue to work in a limited way with university university academic leadership in conflict analysis and assessment as a coach/mentor.
+This work included various ways of reporting out; facilitating leadership sessions or faculty meetings/retreats; intervening directly with parties as a mediator; private coaching of individuals to improve their “conflict fluency”; working with university colleagues in tough situations; and other forms of conflict engagement.

 There are times when mediation is not the best choice of forum for a particular dispute.
 Conflict is “high context” work and each matter must be considered and assessed for appropriateness, safety, timeliness and potential for settlement before mediation is entered into.
 My respect for good process continues to grow over time.
 I appreciate that parties in collaborative approaches are expected to be able to resolve their own problems, and that mediation provides a safe “container” and assistance for them to do so.